 Optionality in Common Lisp: Generalized Booleans

-Common Lisp has one “falsy” value: nil
+Common Lisp has one “falsy” value: nil.
+Every non-nil value is

 of two-valued “Boolean” logic and a more generic “nothing” vs “something”